paperswithcode/sota-extractor/README.md

 ### RedditSota

-The [RedditSota repository](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) lists the best method for a
+The [RedditSota repository](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) lists the best method for a variety of tasks across all of ML.

 Licence: Apache-2